wmo-im/wis2box-api/README.md

-# wis2node-api
+# wis2box-api

-WIS 2 node API
+WIS 2.0 in a box OGC API